-Aaron’s a Canadian expert in Mandarin Chinese with over 14 years of experience and has a brilliant free guide on learning Chinese characters called chinEASE.
+Aaron’s a Canadian expert in Mandarin Chinese with over 14 years of experience and occasionally share insightful information on language learning and other language-related issues.

 Personal stories are always the best motivators so I asked Aaron to share a little about his own experience learning Mandarin.

 I’ve been involved with Chinese for a long time, though I use this word involved because it kind of feels like a relationship.